Renowned writer Ved Mehta, who took India to Americans, dies at 86

-NEW YORK : Celebrated Indian-American novelist Ved Mehta, who overcame blindness and became widely known as the 20th-century writer most responsible for introducing American readers to India, has died at his home here at the age of 86.
+NEW YORK, Jan 11: Celebrated Indian-American novelist Ved Mehta, who overcame blindness and became widely known as the 20th-century writer most responsible for introducing American readers to India, has died at his home here at the age of 86.

 The New Yorker magazine, where he had been a staff writer for 33 years, reported that Mehta died on Saturday.